wristband-dev/fastapi-accelerator/README.md

 This app consists of:

-- **FastAPI Backend**: A Python backend with Wristband authentication intOrganization Settings egration
+- **FastAPI Backend**: A Python backend with Wristband authentication integration
 - **Next.js Frontend**: A React-based frontend with authentication context
 - **GCP Firebase DocStore (Optional)**: Integration to GCP Firebase for document storage
-- **GCP Cloud Run (Required for Deployment)**: Integration to GCP Cloud Run to host your FastApi backend
+- **GCP Cloud Run (Required for Deployment)**: Integration to GCP Cloud Run to host your FastAPI backend
 - **Vercel (Required for Deployment)**: Integration to Vercel to host your Next.js frontend
+- **Terraform Infrastructure as Code**: Terraform scripts to provision and manage GCP, Firebase, Wristband, Github, and Vercel resources

 ## Table of Contents